Montréal est grand comme un désordre universel

 But this involves much more than “just” electrochemistry!
 One could say that experiments in our laboratories call for skills and knowledge ranging from the field of inorganic chemistry to materials science: this is a typical example of the blurred boundaries in today’s multidisciplinary chemical research.

 Apart from working in the laboratory, I enjoy strolling through Montréal’s streets and lanes, exploring the city’s multiple facets; my ‘field observations’ often carry over into my blog posts.

 These urban rambles are a constant source of inspiration for my other passion, literature, and have resulted in an ongoing project: a collection of poetic factual accounts of life in Montréal.
 Otherwise, I mostly write poetry, or poetry disguised (more or less cleverly!) as prose, and, from time to time, I come up with stories to share in my blog posts.

 I launched this blog when I was a “Marie Curie Postdoctoral Research Fellow” at the Department of Chemistry of the University of Oxford.
 This means that my stint at Oxford was made possible by a fellowship, named after the Franco-Polish scientist and Nobel laureate, awarded by the European Commission as part of the Seventh Framework Programme (FP7), and I still feel obliged to acknowledge the EC’s support.
 Curious readers can find out more about this programme by visiting this website.
 When I worked at Oxford, I used to take part in regular outreach activities within the “Alchemists” group of the Department of Chemistry, visiting schools to deliver workshops and to talk about chemistry research at Oxford, with a view to inspiring younger generations to consider a career in science.

-In this respect I was fortunate enough to be a finalist of the 2016 Science Communication Competition organised by the Royal Society of Chemistry magazine, Chemistryworld, with the support of industrial partners, which took place at a prestigious venue, London’s Royal Institution (click here to find out more about the outcome of the grand final of the competition.
+In this respect I was fortunate enough to be a finalist of the 2016 Science Communication Competition organised by the Royal Society of Chemistry magazine, Chemistryworld with the support of industrial partners, which took place at a prestigious venue, London’s Royal Institution (click here to find out more).

 That said, I am done with the formalities, let’s talk about what really matters…